Why is Twitter Displaying the Wrong Image for Your Post?

 I checked my image and confirmed it met all of the Twitter card image requirements.

-That’s when I learned Twitter follows a similar policy to how Facebook confirms what image to display for a post.
+Prior to August 2022, Twitter used an online tool similar to how Facebook confirms what image to display for a post.
+Read on to learn what’s changed and what Twitter now recommends.

 Twitter Card Validator